primecoder/agl-swift-cats/README.md

 ![](doc/res/swiftcat-screens.png)

-Welcome to Swift Cat Programing Challenge.
-This is part of Programming Challenge I participated during tha ANZAC holiday 2021.
+Welcome to SwiftCat Project - Programing Challenge.
+This is part of Programming Challenge I participated during ANZAC holiday 2021.
 This programming challenge demonstrates mobile application developoment using technologies mentioned below.

 ## First - What you will need